Holeworld: The Amethyst Dawn

 To play the game, I would prefer a webcam, but it is not a hard requirement.
 Mics will be required, however.
 All you need besides that is a free Roll20 account and a way to access your character sheet.
 Digital or physical dice are both acceptable.
 I don't need to see every roll, I just need to know I can trust you.
 My rule with dice is: don't cheat.
 It's that simple.
 It's just not fun for anybody if you do.
 It will ruin your immersion and hurt trust at the table, so just don't.
 After session 0, I will send out a copy of everything that was established to everyone that joins the table.
 This is to have transparency and ensure that anyone that needs a reminder about our safety tools or house rules can do so without any awkward conversations.

 I will bring my excitement and preparedness on my side of the story in hopes that you can do the same!
 Maps!
 A majority of my DM style is through Theatre of the Mind, although I make many of my own custom maps through Inkarnate!
 Any maps I use during the session will be given to players via a handout to keep forever!
 Discord Community!
 I invite players to join my small discord server dedicated to my D&D table!
 I have a dice-rolling bot players can use if they do not own/want to use physical dice.
 I provide handouts of important letters and free digital resources for players to use, (such as character sheets).
 The "Lore" channel holds basic lore about the game/world that is shared to all players, but this is strictly for immersion and no "homework" is necessary at all for my games!
 The "Homebrew" channel also has most of my homebrew creations available for free through Google Drive links!
 Table Safety!
 Before we play, I have Table Safety forms that are meant to help me steer clear of any content you don't want to see in your game.
 After we play, I will invite players to participate in a short discussion about what they liked and didn't like about the session, along with what they want to see in the future.
 I call this process my "Roses, Thorns, & Buds."
 If discussions aren't your style, or you'd like to give feedback while remaining anonymous, I also have a Google Form that I send out after every session!
 Other Stuff!
 I love D&D, and sometimes it takes a little TLC to make the story exciting!
 In the past, I have hired artists to make custom art for important characters or locations, made custom videos for cutscenes or important session recaps, and I've even typed up documents, designed posters, and hidden secret messages you would find in-game!
 Campaign Organization!
 In the Discord, I have campaign-specific channels available for character sheets, note-taking, handouts, scheduling, and a general chat too!
-I will send out a google drive folder shared to all players where almost everything sent to players is organized and kept.
-(This is just in case Discord stops working for some reason.)
 I will do my best to provide other resources upon request or when it comes up.
-AKA, be prepared for a whole lot of google docs! :)
+AKA, be prepared for a whole lot of google docs & blocks of text! :)

 In session 0's, you can expect to flesh out characters, discuss safety tools in open conversation, and lay out how sessions will be planned and run.
 After this takes place, we, of course, can continue to have open discussions about this sort of thing.
 At the end of the day, I want my players to feel safe telling a story together, and I will happily accommodate.
 If there is content you don't want to see, Session 0 or private messages are a great way discuss that before hand, no judgement, no questions.
 Session 0 is a super important part of this campaign, and I want it to be treated as such.
 Between chapters or important story arcs, we may continue to do mini-session 0's as a sort of, "Where are we at?" kind of thing.
 Following session 0, I will provide a copy of what we go over to all players who were there or join afterwards.
 If you join after session 0, you are responsible for reading this document and getting with me before your first session if you need anything amended or added.
 This document will also include little house rules and things too :)